feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[1]]$prompt
-#> [1] "Gather the latest data and information on the economic situation in Algeria, including key indicators such as GDP, inflation, and major economic sectors."
+#> [1] "Research and gather up-to-date information on the economic situation in Algeria, including key indicators such as GDP growth, main industries, and challenges."
 #>
 #> [[1]]$response
-#> As of early 2024, Algeria's GDP is around $170 billion, with an estimated
+#> As of early 2024, Algeria's GDP growth is moderate, projected around 2-3%
-#> growth rate of 2-3%.
-Inflation is moderate at about 4-5%.
-The economy is
+#> annually, driven by oil and gas exports which dominate its economy.
+Key
-#> heavily reliant on hydrocarbons, which constitute over 90% of exports and
+#> industries include hydrocarbons, agriculture, and manufacturing, while
-#> around 30-40% of GDP, alongside growing sectors like agriculture and
+#> challenges involve economic diversification, high unemployment, and reliance on
-#> construction.
+#> volatile energy prices.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE